Master BJJ Cardio Over 40: The Complete Guide (2025)

 Structuring Your Training Week

 Let me share a training schedule that illustrates how to integrate additional cardio work around your primary BJJ training.
-While this is just an example, it demonstrates one approach to building supplemental conditioning while allowing proper recovery.
-You’ll need to experiment with this framework to find the right balance for your body:

 - Monday: Technical class + light cardio